 The National Institute of American History & Democracy (NIAHD) is a partnership between William & Mary and the Colonial Williamsburg Foundation.
-Since 2002, NIAHD has offered interdisciplinary programs for high school, college, and graduate students who want to focus on American History, Material Culture, and Public History.
+Since 2002, NIAHD has taught interdisciplinary classes for high school, college, and graduate students who want to learn about American History, Material Culture, and Public History.

 Programs for College and Graduate Students: